 The average organized tour is 10 days although there are some that are 8 days.
 Most tours include many of your meals, plus baggage porterage, all your hotels, certain activities/excursions, and the services of a tour guide.
 There are different types of organized tours, with different levels of economy, comfort, excursion types, and schedules, so make sure you understand the difference between them and know whether you’re comparing apples to apples when making your decision.
 (Someone like me can help explain the differences if you’re feeling overwhelmed!)

-Here is the description in PDF format of a two week driving tour some clients booked – we chose this tour specifically because it has two or three nights in each location, so they wouldn’t feel so rushed and constantly unpacking/packing.
-There are other self-drive tours however that do feature a night in a different hotel – it’s all up to you and how much time you have.
-Many self-drive tours have themes, such as “Game of Thrones” filming locations, “Waterfalls and Glaciers”, “Fairies and Troll Legends,” and so forth.
+Here is an itinerary of a two week driving tour I’ve designed for clients – we chose this route specifically because it has two or three nights in each location, so they wouldn’t feel so rushed and constantly unpacking/packing.
+You could also design your itinerary by focusing on a theme, such as Game of Throne filming locations, waterfalls & glaciers, or even Fairies and Troll Legends!

 You will need to bear in mind that cars with automatic transmission are not the norm – you have to request this specifically, otherwise you will end up with manual (stick) transmission!

-–Tauck Small Ship Cruises’ feature 8 days of many of Iceland’s top sights.
+For instance, Tauck Small Ship Ship Cruises feature 8 days of many of Iceland’s top sights.
 The only ports they do not stop in are the Eastern Fjords.
-The cruise price does includes all shore excursions, so you don’t have to worry about being asked for more money once you’re onboard the ship.
+The cruise price includes all shore excursions, so you don’t have to worry about being asked for more money once you’re onboard the ship.
 All staterooms have windows for ocean views (and 95% of rooms have balconies!).
 You’ll tour Reykjavik, Grundarfjordur, Grimsey (where you’ll be able to step across the Arctic circle!), Akureyri, including the Godfoss waterfall, Isafjordur, Heimaey, the “Golden Circle” tour of Iceland featuring waterfalls, and more.

 There are many other cruise lines that are not round-trip Iceland but that feature Iceland for a large portion of their cruise.
 This can be a good option for travelers who wish to see additional sights in Europe or who want to have a more traditional European visit.